Tokushima Wooden Toy Museum | QR Translator

 10 Good Toy Plaza

-We only stock toys that have been selected by 2,000 "toy consultants."
-Every year, the best toys are selected based on the keywords "healthy," "long-selling," and "respecting play and communication."
+We stock only toys that have been selected by 2,000 "toy consultants."
+Every year, the best toys are selected based on the keywords "healthy," "long-selling," and "respect for play and communication."

-The museum exhibits a large number of traditional crafts from Tokushima Prefecture, as well as items from the Tokyo Toy Museum's collection (which holds a special themed exhibition each year).
+The museum exhibits a large number of traditional crafts from Tokushima Prefecture, as well as items from the Tokyo Toy Museum's collection (which hosts a special themed exhibition each year).

-The museum recreates the Udatsu Townscape, a nationally designated important preservation district for groups of traditional buildings, in wooden structures.
-The museum is divided into several small rooms, where you can actually touch and play with traditional toys such as tops and kendama, as well as wooden toys made by toy makers in Tokushima Prefecture.
+The Udatsu Townscape, a nationally designated Important Preservation District for Groups of Traditional Buildings, is recreated in wood.
+The museum is divided into several small rooms, where you can actually pick up and play with traditional toys such as tops and kendama, as well as wooden toys made by toy makers in Tokushima Prefecture.

 13 Pretend Forest

-In the center is the Whirlpool Slide (for ages 4 and up), which is very popular with both children and adults.
-Nearby is a corner where you can play and harvest Tokushima's famous vegetables and fruits (sudachi, yuzu, shiitake mushrooms, carrots, etc.).
+In the center is the Whirlpool Slide (for ages 4 and up), which is extremely popular with both children and adults.
+Nearby is a corner where you can play and harvest Tokushima's famous vegetables and fruits (sudachi citrus, yuzu, shiitake mushrooms, carrots, etc.).

 14 Game Plaza